The Critical Questions to Ask about Pricing in 2022

 2. Value signals - what value driver messages are registering with different segments, how much value is being delivered, is Value to Customer (V2C) larger than the Lifetime Value of a Customer (LTV), how is value delivered changing over time …

-3. Customer signals - How are your customers businesses changing?
+3. Customer signals - How are your customers’ businesses changing?
 Are they creating value in new ways?
 Do they face new competitive threats?
-What are their strategic goals and how does your solution support those goals?
+What are their strategic goals, and how does your solution support those goals?

-4. External signals (market and competitor) - what major social, economic, regulatory or technology trends could impact your pricing (and how are you tracking these), what are your competitors doing, what alternatives are emerging
+4. External signals (market and competitor) - what major social, economic, regulatory, or technology trends could impact your pricing (and how are you tracking these), what are your competitors doing, what alternatives are emerging

-Part of your 2022 pricing plan should be to setup or update your data collection process and make it part of your regular pricing review.
-Depending on the cadence of your business and how fast trends appear, this cadence could be daily, weekly, monthly or quarterly.
+Part of your 2022 pricing plan should be to set up or update your data collection process and make it part of your regular pricing review.
+Depending on the cadence of your business and how fast trends appear, this cadence could be daily, weekly, monthly, or quarterly.

 Previous